Our values

 We are implementing the five principles of Te Tiriti o Waitangi:

-• Active protection
+- Whakamarumarutia / Active protection

 Our understanding of mātauranga Māori is growing.
-We connected to and supported by mana whenua and local Māori health partners.
-We are striving towards our people, places and resources being culturally appropriate for all people.
+We are connected with and supported by mana whenua and local Hauora Māori partners.
+Our kaimahi are working towards making our spaces more culturally appropriate with new resources, changes to the IPU environment, an increase Te Reo Māori learning and knowing and understanding the importance of Te Tiriti o Waitangi.

 Our vision